Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

 \subsubsection{Deep learning model architecture}

 In this study, the temporal evolution of flow fields in the $r$-$z$ cross-section, obtained from DNS of pulsating turbulent pipe flow, is predicted using a deep learning approach.
 The input data consist of the streamwise velocity $u_z$ and the radial velocity $u_r$ defined on $96 \times 256$ grid points in the $r$-$z$ plane.
-Figure~\ref{fig:model} illustrates the architecture of the physics-informed CNN LSTM Seq2Seq with TDNN model employed in this study, which is based on the framework proposed by Matsubara et al. \cite{Matsubara}.
+According to \citet{Matsubara}, among the candidate input variables $u_z$, $u_r$, $u_\theta$, and pressure $p$, the combination of $u_z$ and $u_r$ was found to be suitable, and the adopted grid resolution was also confirmed through validation using DNS.
+Figure~\ref{fig:model} illustrates the architecture of the CNN LSTM Seq2Seq with TDNN model employed in this study, which is based on the framework proposed by Matsubara et al. \citep{Matsubara}, with a modified loss function tailored to the target physical quantity.
 The network architecture is identical to the original framework, except for the loss function.
 The model primarily comprises two neural networks: a convolutional neural network (CNN), which extracts latent space vectors from the flow field data via dimensionality reduction to reduce computational costs, and a long short-term memory (LSTM) network, which predicts the temporal evolution of these extracted modes.
 The CNN consists of an Encoder that compresses the input flow field to extract latent space vectors and a Decoder that reconstructs the flow field from these modes.
 By training these components simultaneously, the model acquires spatially compressed latent space vectors.
 The LSTM is a recurrent neural network designed for time-series data and is responsible for predicting the time evolution of the modes compressed by the CNN.
 The number of time steps is fixed at $k=2$, corresponding to the inclusion of pressure gradients up to two steps prior.
 The time delay neural network (TDNN) is a simple fully connected network that extracts features of the pressure gradient by backtracking from the current time step.
-The number of time steps, $k$, was validated by Matsubara et al.~\cite{Matsubara}, and a value of $k=2$ (using pressure gradients up to two steps prior) is adopted in this study.
+The number of time steps, $k$, was validated by \citet{Matsubara}, and a value of $k=2$ (using pressure gradients up to two steps prior) is adopted in this study.
 The overall workflow is as follows: The time-series data of velocity distributions in the $r$-$z$ cross-section obtained from DNS are normalized and input into the Encoder.
 Then, the latent space vectors extracted by the Encoder are concatenated with the pressure gradient features weighted by the TDNN and then fed into the LSTM.
 The LSTM adopts a sequence-to-sequence (Seq2Seq) structure, outputting the values for the next sequence based on the input of the current sequence.
 Finally, the velocity distribution of the next sequence is reconstructed by the Decoder.
 The LSTM block consists of two layers, and the Encoder and Decoder are each composed of three blocks.
 The number of nodes in the input layer is 49,152, while the size of the flattened latent space vectors (output of the Encoder) is 3,072.
 The dimensionless time step is $\Delta t^* = 0.05$, and the sequence length is set to 10, resulting in an input/output sequence time interval of $\Delta t_{seq}^* = 0.5$.
 The size of the latent space vectors is set to 8.